Six Signs You Should Be Divorcing Someone With Antisocial Personality Disorder

 Divorce can be a difficult decision

-Once a term used in the psychiatric literature, sociopathy has been replaced with the condition known as an antisocial personality disorder (ASPD), which can be described as the "presence of a chronic and pervasive disposition to disregard and violate the rights of others" and consists of traits such as:
+Previously known as sociopathy, antisocial personality disorder (ASPD) is a mental health condition which can be described as the "presence of a chronic and pervasive disposition to disregard and violate the rights of others" and consists of traits such as:

 • The exploitation of others